jameshan521/Dawool/README.md

 What you need to do?<br>
   At home try to read 2pages of theory part for exam same as always until the exam!!

 What you need to learn?<br>
   javascript and oracle..

+ <b>21/07/07</b><br>
+What did you do?<br>
+  studied 1 jsp exercise and theory part. theory is too much! its mind blowing

+What you need to do?<br>
+  At home try to read 2pages of theory part for exam same as always until the exam!!

+What you need to learn?<br>
+  javascript and oracle..